deepdivebirbs/peep/README.md

 Group Birbs Crew Manifesto

 Communication:
-<br>•    Primary communication is on Slack and in person
+<br> •    Primary communication is on Slack and in person
 <br> •    We will handle arguments/disagreements by using our leader (Ruth) as a mediator, where we just make a majority rules type agreement
+<br> •    We will add a stand-up meeetings to the beginning of open work times.
-<br> •    Tuesdays and Thursdays meeting at lunch for fifteen minutes to determine what additional time we need and when we will get together.
-We will also treat Friday like a full work day, and stay until 5.
+<br> •    We will also treat Friday like a full work day, and stay as late as possible as needed
 <br> •    Asana will be the way that we assign roles and make sure everyone is pulling their weight
 <br> •    We will be motivated to follow the rules because of mutually assured destruction (we all win/lose together)
 <br> <br>